-Educators, at times, struggle to respond to the question, ‘Why is Math Important?’
+Educators at times struggle to respond to the question “Why is Math Important?” or “How to study for a Math test?”
 Mathematics is entwined into each component of our lives in both immediate and roundabout ways.
 By helping students to comprehend the significance of math and its associations with our present reality, they can be taught to esteem math skills as vital fundamental abilities and not merely as rules and methodology needed to pass a test.

 Mathematics is the orderly and rule-based number.
 Why is math important?
 Because it is what orders the universe and is the basis for all existence!
 The learning of math nurtures skills like abstract and spatial reasoning, reasoning, logic, creativity, critical thinking, problem-solving abilities, and even communication skills!

 Mathematics is the cradle of all creation, without which the universe cannot run even for a second.
 Be it a farmer or a cook, doctor or engineer, shopkeeper or scientist, mechanic or carpenter, musician or magician, math underwrites every single thing we do.

 Even nature is based on mathematics.
 Snails build their shells; spiders build their webs and bees make their hives all based on mathematical patterns.
 Thus, from biology to architecture, chemistry to psychology, political science to art, math is all-important.

 WHY IS MATH IMPORTANT?
 A BRIEF OVERVIEW

 Every single thing is math!
 From the circuit topography which runs your computers and phones to the electromagnetic waves (represented as trigonometric equations) which transport data between your telecommunications devices (also known as making a call, text, web search, etc.), etc.